redcatphp/strategy/README.md

 }

-//Note, Wire is never told about the 'MyClass' or 'MyOtherClass' classes, it can
+//Note, Ding is never told about the 'MyClass' or 'MyOtherClass' classes, it can
 //just automatically create them and inject the required PDO isntance

 $myobj = $di->create('MyClass');